Venus, Phoenician, Roman, Greek

 Aphrodite

-Aphrodite, the goddess of love, beauty and fertility, was revered by the Phoenicians from at least 3200 BC.
-She was distinguished from the other leading goddess of the Near East -- and in Greece later -- primarily because those others wore armor and fought in battle.
+Aphrodite the goddess of love, beauty and fertility, was revered in Phoenician legends from at least 3200 BC.
+She was distinguished from the leading goddess in the remainder of the Near East, and later in Greece, primarily because those others wore armor and fought in battle.
 The other goddesses included the Greek Athena (in full armor in the Parthenon), and the Canaanite Astarte.

 The sea-going Phoenicians brought Aphrodite with them to islands across the Mediterranean such as Cythera, and then to Cyprus.
-Many years later, when classical Greece arose and Cyprus became that society's valued source of copper, the legend of beautiful Aphrodite came to mainland Greece.
+This genesis was documented in the ancient legends and myths told about her.
+When classical Greece arose and Cyprus became that society’s valued source of copper, the legend of beautiful Aphrodite came to mainland Greece.

 The genitals, cut off with adamant